The-Sunflorist/The-Sunflorist.github.io/docs/white_rose.md

 Every single time
 I prepared a gift for you,
-You worried about the price,
-But I knew you liked it.
+You said it's costly, but you liked it.
 And I said, "I love you, too!"

 For the last time,